colrdavidson/rain/README.md

 Rain's build script is currently setup to build on OSX El Capitan.

-* Requires SDL2 and SDL2_image
+* Requires SDL2, SDL2_image, and SDL2_mixer

 # Controls
-* click to select character and click again to set path destination
+* click to select character and left click to set path destination, or right click on enemies to shoot
 * 1, 2, 3 for 1x, 2x, 3x zoom
 * q and e to rotate screen
 * arrow keys to move camera